UCIDataScienceInitiative/IntroToJulia/Markdown/GithubIntroduction.md

 ## Easter Egg Hunt

 There is an Easter egg hidden in the repository.
-To find it, checkout the "dev" branch of the workshop repository (https://github.com/UCIDataScienceInitiative/IntroToJulia) and use the commands:
+To find it, checkout the "Easter" branch of the workshop repository (https://github.com/UCIDataScienceInitiative/IntroToJulia) and use the commands:

 ```julia